biojppm/rapidyaml/README.md

 Release/ryml_rw_reuse      20737 ns        20856 ns        34462 bytes_per_second=101.466M/s items_per_second=3.45219M/s
 ```

 Note the average 100MB/s read rate!
-You
-can [look at the code here](./bm/parse.cpp).
 A comparison of these results is
 summarized on the table below:

 | ryml runs... | Times faster than yamlcpp | % of yamlcpp |